 Furthermore, the bill establishes that a no-fault termination of tenancy, as defined in the new provisions, will not be classified as an eviction for rental applications and tenant screening reports.
 This means that such terminations will not negatively impact a tenant's rental history.
-The court handling these no-fault terminations is required to document that the termination was not due to any fault of the tenant.
+The court handling these cases is required to document that the termination was not due to any fault of the tenant.
 The bill is set to take effect on July 1, 2026.

 Statutes affected: Introduced: 540:2